Tips To Increase Your Social Security Benefit

 1. Work for a full 35 years: It's essential to fill all 35 years of your earnings history.
 This doesn't necessarily mean working in a high-income, stressful job for 35 years.
 You can contribute something, even part-time or lower-paying work, to avoid having zero-income years that would otherwise lower your benefit.
 And remember, the first dollars you earn, count the most towards your benefit, so, having income, even at relatively lower levels, can be very beneficial.

-People are always interested in their “breakeven age,” if they start taking their benefit early as opposed to later, as they should be, but I like to frame Social Security as insurance against longevity risk, essentially the risk of living longer than you think you might.
+People are always interested in their “breakeven age,” if they start taking their benefit early as opposed to later, as they should be.
+But I like to frame Social Security as insurance against longevity risk, essentially the risk of living longer than you think you might.
 Potentially a good problem to have if you have quality of life as well.
 Delaying your benefit as long as you are able to, will give you the higher benefit, helping mitigate longevity risk.

 3. Understand spousal benefits: If you're married, you're eligible for spousal benefits, which are typically 50% of your spouse's benefit at their (and your) Full Retirement Age.
 This also applies to ex-spouses.
 If your own benefit is less than 50% of your spouse's, you can opt for the spousal benefit.